-There have been a large number of Grooved Ware sherds unearthed in the Boyne Valley, giving archaeologists a fantastic insight into the style of this iconic Irish pottery style.
-It is believed that Grooved Ware was left as votive offerings and many of the sherds have been discovered in post holes where they had been deposited thousands of years ago.
+There have been many Grooved Ware sherds unearthed in the Boyne Valley, giving archaeologists a fantastic insight into the style of this iconic Irish pottery style.
+Archaeologists have theories that the Neolithic communities of the time left grooved Ware as votive offerings due to the number of the sherds recovered from post holes, remnants of the pottery vessels that had been deposited there thousands of years ago.

-This bowl has been made in the Boyne Valley pottery style, using the wealth of Grooved Ware sherds to inform the shape, decoration and firing technique.
+We crafted this bowl in the Boyne Valley pottery style, and although no complete vessels have yet been found, we have taken inspiration from the wealth of Grooved Ware sherds to inform the shape, decoration and firing technique.

-The rich lands of the Boyne valley have been attracting communities to settle and farm the land for at least 6000 years and it was these early communities that began the epic challenge of designing and constructing the complex passage tombs of Knowth, Newgrange and Dowth.
-Erected around 3300 BC, the artistry and engineering skills required to build these passage tombs give us insight into the highly sophisticated society of these neolithic settlers, who probably took years to build each tomb.
+The Boyne valley's rich lands have been attracting communities to settle and farm the land for at least 6000 years.
+These early communities began the epic challenge of designing and constructing the complex and awe-inspiring passage tombs of Knowth, Newgrange and Dowth.
+Erected around 3300 BC, the artistry and engineering skills required to build these passage tombs give us insight into these neolithic settlers' highly sophisticated society, who probably took years to construct each tomb.

-As well as being used as a burial chambers, it is believed that these tombs, like the numerous other monuments within the area, were used for ceremonies and rituals.
+The local communities used these magnificent structures as burial chambers.
+It is believed that these tombs, like the numerous other monuments within the area, were used for ceremonies and rituals.
 The reconstructed tomb at Newgrange gives us a magical insight into one of the rituals that took place during the winter solstice.
 As the sun rises on the morning of the winter solstice, a shaft of light enters the tomb through the roof box that sits above the entrance to the passage.
 This golden light floods the length of the passage and illuminates the main chamber and its three alcoves.
-This amazing event lasts for around 17 minutes each time it happens before the chamber begins to dim again for another year.
+This fantastic event lasts for around 17 minutes each time it happens before the chamber begins to dim again for another year.

 Smoke fired Terracotta